Why is my GFCI outlet outlet not working

 Electrical

-The answer to 'why is my GFCI outlet outlet not working' is that there are several common causes, including a tripped breaker, a faulty GFCI, or a wiring issue.
-GFCI outlets are designed to trip when they detect a ground fault, which can happen due to moisture, damage, or an overloaded circuit.
+The answer to 'why is my GFCI outlet not working' is that there are several common causes, including a tripped circuit, faulty wiring, or the GFCI outlet itself may be malfunctioning.
+GFCI outlets are designed to trip and cut power when they detect a ground fault, which helps prevent electric shocks.
+If the GFCI is tripped, you'll need to reset it by pressing the 'reset' button.

 Step-by-Step Guide